 Clients describe my studio space as calming, homey, comfortable, inviting, and warm.
-I have both gathering and treatment rooms, a tea station, many educational references, mobility tools (including a trapeze bar!), ample floor space, a selection of chairs, mats, pillows, and carpets, as well as a massage chair and table (complete with table warmer) for us to work with.
+I have both gathering and treatment rooms, a tea station, many educational references, mobility tools (including a trapeze bar!), ample floor space, a selection of chairs, mats, pillows, and carpets, as well as a massage chair, and an ADA compliant hydraulic multi-adjustable table (complete with electric warmer) for us to work with.

 Expanded service descriptions

 A “Signature session” simply means starting with a longer intake than is expected from a typical massage session, and then entertaining the possibility of allowing for the flow and focus of the appointment to shift as new information surfaces.
 It is a relic of a period of time in my practice when I was focusing on actively resisting the prescriptive, restaurant-menu style method of offering choreographed and impersonal bodywork to the public.